Nazaniiin/DataVisualization_with_D3/README.md

 ## Feedback

-include all feedback you received from others on your visualization from the first sketch to the final visualization
+Include all feedback you received from others on your visualization from the first sketch to the final visualization

 ## Resources